-Making Choices
+Making Choices Impact of Choices

 Online Workbook Overall Plan Evaluation

 Algoma Power has calculated an overall cost for its draft plan.
 While the plan may change based on feedback from the earlier questions in this survey, Algoma Power would like to know how you feel about the draft plan.